thedersen/backbone.validation/README.md

 	* 'validated:invalid' when model is invalid
 * Breaking changes (unfortunate, but necessary):
 	* isValid attribute (`model.get('isValid')`) is replaced with a method `model.isValid()`
+	* Default selector is 'name' instead of 'id'

 ### v0.2.0